MADV360/exiv2/README.md

 <name id="2"></a>
 ## 2 Building and Installing

-You will need CMake to build Exiv2:  https://cmake.org/download/
+You need CMake to build Exiv2:  https://cmake.org/download/

-Please read [README-CMAKE](README-CMAKE.md) for more detailed information about building Exiv2.

 <name id="2-1"></a>
 ### 2.1 Build/Install Exiv2 on a UNIX-like system: